-Do not travel to Yemen due to terrorism, civil unrest, health risks, and armed conflict.
+Do not travel to Yemen due to terrorism, civil unrest, health risks, kidnapping, and armed conflict.

 Terrorist groups continue to plot and conduct attacks in Yemen.
 Terrorists may attack with little or no warning, targeting public sites, transportation hubs, markets/shopping malls, and local government facilities.
 Additionally, there is a continuing threat of kidnapping/detention by terrorists, criminal elements, and/or non-government actors.
 Employees of western organizations may be targeted for attack or kidnapping.